 Bio – Biography

 The biography is something entirely different.
-It is a short (usually only two or three paragraphs) summary of your background that serves a specific purpose (usually marketing related) and is not typically a recruitment document.
+It is a short (usually only two or three paragraphs) summary of your background, often with a photo, that serves a specific purpose (usually marketing related).
+A bio is not typically a recruitment document, though a prominent and strong bio can certainly help with your visibility and positioning at job-hunting time.

 You will have seen biographies frequently: the bio of the author inside the dust cover of a book; the bio of an actor in a theatre production programme or the bio of a sports team member in a match programme.
 Of more relevance to the business world, the bio of the management of a company on a web site, like mine here.

-The key point is that it serves a specific purpose and is designed to be read by a wide audience, unlike a resume/ CV which is more targeted to a narrow audience.
+The key point is that bios serve a specific purpose and are designed to be read by a wide audience, unlike a resume/ CV which is more targeted to a narrow audience.